 Customers of Ameren Illinois Company, a subsidiary of Ameren Corporation, will pay less for electric service delivery under a plan it will file with the Illinois Commerce Commission on or about April 15, 2016.

 Ameren Illinois gas customers will be saving on the supply portion of their utility bill beginning in April.
-A nearly four-cent drop in the per-therm cost of natural gas is best generic levitra overnight expected to save most customers $28 annually or $2.35 a month.
+A nearly four-cent drop in the per-therm cost of natural gas is prednisone expected to save most customers $28 annually or $2.35 a month.
 Ameren Illinois' gas supply charges are at their lowest levels since February of 2002.

 Notices of vehicle emission tests due soon on nearly a half a million Illinois vehicles are finally being mailed out, despite a state budget stalemate, state officials said Wednesday.